AKC Border Terrier

 Dr. Pope wrote to Miss Van der Veer, the acting secretary of the club, about the idea of forming a Border Terrier club.
 He then discussed the idea with AKC representative Mr. Bixby.
 Bixby sent him a sample constitution.
 Miss Van der Veer then mailed the letter to all members of the club.
 The members chose Dr. Pope as president and Mrs. Claira Nicholson as Treasurer.
 They all held elections for the board.

-Read More: Perro Terrier
+Read More: Amstaff Terrier Puppies For Sale

 The American Border Terrier Club developed the Breed Standard for this breed.
 It was a response to Dr. Pope’s plea for help, who believed the British Standard was too vague for American judges.
 The American breed standard has a function-based rationale for each clause.
 In other words, the American Standard does not require a “replica” of the British standard.
 It has a broader scope and more details.